Gink3/econ_sim/DesignDoc.md

 ## Classes
+### Class interactions
+Sim acts as a controller for Trader, Producer, Consumer, Market Trader owns Producer
+Consumer looks at market and buys from trader

 ### Sim
 * Simulation Controller Class
 * Land is a randomly generated number that seeds how many consumers(population) are set